-Acupuncture is the application of small, thin needles to strategic areas in the body to relieve pain and restore energy flow.
+Acupuncture is the practice of applying tiny needles to specific areas in the body to relieve pain and restore energy flow.
 In 2020, Medicare began covering acupuncture as a treatment for lower back pain.

 People might also benefit from the effects of acupuncture if they have migraine headaches.

-At present, Medicare funds up to 12 sessions of acupuncture treatment for those with chronic lower back pain.
+Medicare currently funds up to 12 sessions of acupuncture treatment for those with chronic lower back pain.
 The insured individual will need to pay 20% of the fee that Medicare approves for cover, as Part B accounts for acupuncture, and coinsurance applies.

-A person must receive these 12 treatment sessions within a 90-day window.
+With this program, a person can receive up to 12 treatment sessions within a 90-day window.

 Coverage for further sessions is available for those with chronic pain whose symptoms improve after the first 12 sessions.

-On January 21, 2020, the Centers for Medicare & Medicaid Services (CMS) announced that they would cover acupuncture services to help treat chronic lower back pain.
+On January 21, 2020, the Centers for Medicare & Medicaid Services (CMS) announced it would cover acupuncture services to help treat chronic lower back pain.

-The new ruling provides Medicare coverage for up to 12 sessions in a 90-day period, with the possibility of an additional eight sessions should a person experience an improvement in their symptoms.
+The new ruling provides Medicare coverage for up to 12 sessions in a 90-day period, with the possibility of an additional eight sessions if a person experiences an improvement in their symptoms.

-Medicare will only cover up to 20 sessions in a 12-month period, based on available research about the lasting effects of acupuncture treatments.
+However, Medicare will only cover up to 20 sessions across a 12-month period, based on available research about the lasting effects of acupuncture treatments.

-- a healthcare professional with master’s or doctorate level training in acupuncture and a state license to practice acupuncture.
+For the program to cover acupuncture, the practitioner must be a doctor.
+Alternatively, a physician’s assistant, nurse practitioner, or healthcare professional can administer this treatment, as long as they have master’s or doctorate level training in acupuncture and a state license to practice acupuncture.

-Medicare has put improved acupuncture coverage in place as part of a growing effort to help people access nonopioid pain management.
+Medicare has implemented improved acupuncture coverage as part of a growing effort to help people access nonopioid pain management.

-According to a press release announcing the decision to expand acupuncture coverage, the CMS reviewed several studies that supported the use of acupuncture in treating lower back pain.
+According to a press release announcing the decision to expand coverage for this technique, the CMS reviewed several studies that supported using acupuncture in treating lower back pain.

-Medicare Advantage plans provide the same level of cover as traditional Medicare, including the same procedures and medical treatments.
-Therefore, Medicare Advantage will also cover acupuncture for lower back pain.
+Medicare Advantage plans provide the same level of coverage as traditional Medicare, including the same procedures and medical treatments.
+Therefore, the program will also cover acupuncture for lower back pain.

 However, some Medicare Advantage plans may expand acupuncture coverage to treat other conditions.
 A deductible and copayment may still apply.